 Initially, buses started and terminated in Hereford at St. Peter’s Square (Shire Hall) but in 1934 a new bus station was opened on the north-east side of the city off Commercial Road and the route changed to start and terminate there.
 At the other end of the route, a new bus station in Newport Street, Worcester, opened in 1946 and the route then changed to terminate there.

 Service 420 continued to operate during the Second World War at a reduced timetable, with most days only having three or four return journeys over the whole route, plus a few short-working journeys.
-Whitbourne lost almost all of their bus service with all journeys, except for a few on Saturday afternoons, running direct and the short-working journeys being withdrawn.
+Whitbourne village lost almost all of their bus service with all journeys running direct, except for a few on Saturday afternoons.
+The Saturday only variation Service 421 between Worcester and Whitbourne (Poswick Turn) was also withdrawn.
 After the war ended, the number of journeys increased and by 1949, Service 420 operated a two-hourly frequency Monday to Friday on the full route between Hereford, Bromyard, and Worcester, with the operation of the route being mostly by Hereford depot.
-The short-working journeys between Worcester and Whitbourne (Poswick Turn) also returned but these now ran as Service 421.
+The variation Service 421 between Worcester and Whitbourne (Poswick Turn) also returned, but there were only two return journeys, still running on Saturdays only.

 By the mid-1950s, extra buses were provided by Worcester depot on Saturdays to give an hourly frequency between 8am and 9pm on the whole route.
 Additionally, a Sunday service was offered with six full journeys in each direction with Hereford depot and Worcester depot working three each.